 Little Stony Man Trail in Shenandoah National Park

 Shenandoah National Park is the perfect family getaway up on Virginia’s Blue Ridge Mountains.
 There are quite a few kid-friendly hiking trails within the park, but one of our favorites has to be the Little Stony Man trail.
 This easy 1.6 mile (round trip) hike goes through the forest and slowly gains elevation, which makes it an easy hike for the kids.
 It’s an easy trail to navigate even with a jogger stroller.
 The trail forks into two viewpoints, and you can easily see both on the hike.
-Both viewpoints have the most amazing views of the Shenandoah Valley down below.
+Both viewpoints have the most amazing views of the Shenandoah Valley down below which is the reason I think it is one of the best hikes on the East Coast.
 But the most popular lookout point is the Stony Man Summit.